foxypiratecove37350/black-and-white/README.md

           black-and-white [-h] [--version] [--config <config_path>] <path>
 python -m black_and_white [-h] [--version] [--config <config_path>] <path>

-The not that munch compromising Python code formatter
+The not that much compromising Python code formatter

 positional arguments:
   <path>                Path to the file or directory to format